cdeciampa/bg3se-macos/README.md

 # Current Status

-Not even close to being production ready.
+Not even remotely close to being production ready.
+I'm teaching myself how to do this as a hobby and *will* abandon it if there's pressure for me to complete it, so please don't ask for status updates if you come across this repo.